})

 Introduction

-By defining roles, implementing effective measures, and ensuring compliance with safety regulations, construction managers can navigate these challenges successfully.
-Priority First has secured over £1.6 billion in assets and boasts rapid response times, demonstrating their commitment to safeguarding construction sites.
+By systematically identifying threats, defining roles, implementing effective measures, and ensuring compliance with safety regulations, construction managers can navigate these challenges successfully.
 Early investment in security not only prevents greater losses later but also fosters a culture of resilience within the industry.

 2. Evaluating Site Layout: Identify poorly lit areas, spots with limited visibility, or locations that are hard to access.
-These are often prime targets for unauthorised access, making it vital to enhance their protection.
+These zones are often prime targets for unauthorised access, making it vital to enhance their protection through lighting upgrades or additional monitoring.

 3. Consulting with Personnel: Engage with workers and managers to gather insights on perceived threats and past experiences.
-Their firsthand knowledge can uncover overlooked vulnerabilities and guide protective strategies.
+Their firsthand knowledge can uncover overlooked vulnerabilities and guide protective strategies that reflect on-the-ground realities.

 4. Utilising Technology: Implement AI-driven tools to analyse patterns of suspicious activity and predict potential risks based on historical data.
 For instance, mobile CCTV systems can provide real-time monitoring and deter organised crime, which has surged by 67% in recent years.